 This study found that four days wasn’t enough time for 19-to-23-year-old men to fully recover from bicep eccentric exercise, regardless of glucoraphanin treatment or control group status.
 What’s an appropriate exercise recovery time? found a similar result using taurine as treatment with 20-to-33-year-old recreationally fit men who didn’t fully recover from bicep eccentric exercise after three days.

-These researchers referenced Autism biomarkers and sulforaphane to acknowledge that this study’s 30 mg of glucoraphanin three times daily wasn’t sufficient to fully activate Nrf2 signaling pathways:
+These researchers referenced Autism biomarkers and sulforaphane to acknowledge that this study’s daily 30 mg of glucoraphanin wasn’t sufficient to fully activate Nrf2 signaling pathways: